typed-ember/glint/docs/ember/contextual-components.md

 If you had pre-bound multiple args, you could union them together with the `|` type operator, e.g. `'value' | 'count'`.

-Note that `tWithBoundArgs` is effectively shorthand for writing out a `ComponentLike<Signature>` type, which is a generic type that any Glimmer component, Ember component or `{{component}}` return value is assignable to, assuming it has a matching signature.
+Note that `WithBoundArgs` is effectively shorthand for writing out a `ComponentLike<Signature>` type (a generic type to which any Glimmer component, Ember component or `{{component}}` return value can be assigned, assuming it has a matching signature).

 ```typescript
 import { ComponentLike } from '@glint/template';